iotaledger/iota-wiki/docs/learn/future/smart-contracts/02_VM-and-languages.md

 The [IOTA Smart Contract EVM Plugin](https://wiki.iota.org/wasp/guide/evm/introduction/) leverages the current development of Solidity Smart Contracts and allows Blockchain developers to stay in their comfort zone.

-On the next chapter, you will learn everything about the IOTA Smart Contract validators.
+In the next article, you will learn everything about the IOTA Smart Contract validators.